Pusher (boat)

 A pusher, pusher craft, pusher boat, pusher tug, or towboat, is a boat designed for pushing barges or car floats.
 In the United States, the industries that use these vessels refer to them as towboats.
-These vessels are characterized by a square bow, a shallow draft, and typically have knees, which are large plates mounted to the bow for pushing barges of various heights.
+These vessels are characterized by a square bow and a shallow draft, and they typically have knees, which are large plates mounted to the bow for pushing barges of various heights.
 These boats usually operate on rivers and inland waterways.
-Multiple barges lashed together, or a boat and any barges lashed to it, are referred to as a "tow" and can have dozens of barges.
-Many of these vessels, especially the long distances, or long haul boats, include living quarters for the crew.
+Multiple barges lashed together, or a boat and any barges lashed to it, are referred to as a tow and can have dozens of barges.
+Many of these vessels, especially the long-haul boats, include living quarters for the crew.

 Size

 Towboat engine outputs range from less than 600 hp up to 11100 hp.
 Most towboats are from 35 to 200 ft long, and 21 to 56 ft wide.
 Smaller boats are used in harbors, fleeting areas and around locks while larger boats operate in "line-haul" operations over long distances and between major ports.
 In the United States, south of the Chain of Rocks Lock across from St. Louis on the Mississippi River, the river is open with no locks or impediments other than channel size and depth.
 Larger boats can run this segment of the river with the maximum tow size of 42 barges southbound and 40+ northbound.
 A typical River tow might be 35 to 42 barges, each about 200 ft long by 35 ft wide, configured in a rectangular shape 6 to 7 barges long and 5 to 6 barges wide, depending on the number of barges in tow.
 The whole tow, excluding the towboat, can easily be over 1200 ft long and 200 ft wide, covering over 6 acre and holding thousands of tons of cargo.

 In the United States above St. Louis on the Upper Mississippi River and on other rivers such as the Illinois, Ohio, Arkansas, Tennessee and Cumberland, boats can handle only up to 16 barges including a "hip" barge due to the size of lock chambers.
 These boats tend to be limited to 5000 hp.

 Towboats in line-haul service operate 24/7 and have the latest in navigational equipment, such as color radar, GPS systems, electronic river charts, and specialized radio communications.

 Boats that traverse the Intracoastal Waterway (ICW) are commonly referred to as "ditch boats" or "canal boats".
 ICW tows usually consist of 1 to 6 barges ranging in size, usually "strung out" end to end when loaded or "breasted up" side by side when empty.

 Towboats always push the "tow" of barges, which are lashed together with steel cables usually 1 to 1.5 in in diameter.